Biohacking Basics

 Blood sugar regulation is but one of countless reasons to exercise.
 You don’t have to go all out.
 Something as simple, accessible, and easy as walking works.

-Remember, biohacking with metformin alternatives isn’t an excuse to eat poorly, but rather damage control for the rare binge.
+Remember, biohacking with metformin alternatives isn’t an excuse to eat poorly, but rather it serves as damage control for the rare binge.

 Post Tags: Alternatives, Blood Sugar, Diet, Health, Life, Longevity, Supplements